Category Archives: Politics and Society

 It’s not entirely our fault.
 The problem is we were given shitty words, a lazy language, and told that reality follows the words rather than that the words are a slapdash prototype effort to understand reality.

-We had to develop words like “stepmom” to differentiate “biological mom” and “non-biological mom,” except THAT doesn’t work all the time either, because stepmom implies that they married your dad, so what do you call the female that helped raise you that didn’t marry your dad?
+We had to develop words like “stepmom” to differentiate “biological mom” and “non-biological mom,” except that doesn’t work all the time either, because stepmom implies that they married your dad, so what do you call the female that helped raise you that didn’t marry your dad?
 We all just shrug and accept this gap in our map because no one bothered to create a differentiating word for “person who carried you in their womb whose genetics you share” and “person who is female who raised you.”
 Too much of an edge-case, maybe, or the only people it affected were poor, or it wasn’t something polite company would acknowledge because the “proper” thing to do would be to cement the relationship through marriage.

-Bottom line is it’s a bad language.
-It’s lazy.
-It carries baggage and artifacts.
-It imprecisely describes reality.
-And we should always keep that in mind, ALWAYS, when we disagree with people about basically anything, but PARTICULARLY when we disagree about each other.
+Bottom line is it’s an error-prone language.
+All are, it’s just a matter f degree.
+Sometimes it’s made worse by laziness, or carried baggage and artifacts.
+Language imprecisely describes reality.
+And we should always keep that in mind, always, when we disagree with people about basically anything, but particularly when we disagree about each other.

 Ethnicity is like this too.
 There are some useful medical facts that can be determined through heredity and genetic trends in populations, but for 99% of circumstances, the question of what “race” someone is ends up being entirely about social constructs.
 It’s about how they’re treated by others, it’s about their experiences and lack of experiences, and people fall through the cracks of our shitty, lazy language all the time.